 The Orient Express runs from Paris to Vienna, Budapest, and Bucharest to Istanbul.
 As of 1920, the Simplon Orient Express joins the route, covering the southern line from Paris to Lausanne, Milan, Venice, Trieste, Belgrade, and Istanbul.

-The wars in Europe and the changes of modern age have altered the schedule and the route of this journey.
-As a matter of fact, the Orient Express is more a “concept” than an actually route on the map.
+The wars in Europe and the changes of the modern age have altered the schedule and the route of this journey.
+As a matter of fact, the Orient Express is more a “concept” than an actual route on the map.
 It’s impossible to go to the train station in Paris and buy a train ticket for the Orient Express.

 That being said, I think it’s a nostalgic concept to transverse Europe by train and travel to the city divided by 2 continents.
-I’ve been to Turkey on many occasions and it was a dream come true to travel by train on one of the most famous train journeys of Europe!
+I’ve been to Turkey on many occasions and it was a dream come true to travel by train on one of the most famous train journeys in Europe!

 Top Scenic Train Rides in North America